radius-project/radius/docs/contributing/contributing-pull-requests/README.md

 Keep reading for some tips about how to get your pull requests accepted!

+## How to get help with a pull request

+* Notify the Radius Core team by commenting with `@project-radius/radius-core-team ` on your pull-request.
+* Post on discord in our [forum](https://discordapp.com/channels/1113519723347456110/1115302284356767814) to start a conversation.

 ## Writing a good commit message

 We value good commit messages that are descriptive and meaningful at a glance.
 A good format to follow is like the following: